Applications of OA Science

 -

 Historical data encompassing OA measurements of various frequencies were incorporated into the development of the model.
-Annual validation utilizes real-time continuous data produced by buoys and discrete data from bi-monthly cruises that sample 100 stations in the Chesapeake Bay main stem and tributaries on a seasonal basis.
+Annual evaluation utilizes real-time continuous data as well as discrete data from monthly cruises that sample 100+ stations throughout the Chesapeake Bay main stem and tributaries.
+Model skill is continually assessed and improved through targeted modifications as new data continually become available.

 -